- Mrs Ganderton- Burns - Curriculum Leader and Assistant Headteacher

-It is our intent for the Religious Education element of our school curriculum to engage, inspire, challenge and encourage pupils, equipping them with the knowledge and skills to answer challenging questions about our existence and the meaning of life.
-Religious Education contributes significantly to the Christian character of the school and enables pupils to ask deep and often searching questions about their own faiths and beliefs, and the beliefs, faiths and opinions of others regarding contemporary moral issues.
+It is our intent for the Religious Education element of our school curriculum to engage, inspire, challenge and encourage students, equipping them with the knowledge and skills to answer challenging questions about our existence and the meaning of life.
+Religious Education contributes significantly to the Christian character of the school and enables students to ask deep and often searching questions about their own faiths and beliefs, and the beliefs, faiths and opinions of others regarding contemporary moral issues.

 The teaching of RE makes links between the beliefs, practices and value systems of a range of faiths and world-views studied.
-The RE curriculum will help to develop responsibility and respect for all aspects of diversity, whether it be social, cultural and/or religious, and prepare pupils well for life in modern Britain.
+The RE curriculum will help to develop responsibility and respect for all aspects of diversity, whether it be social, cultural and/or religious, and prepare students well for life in modern Britain.

 The curriculum draws its core structure from the two core aspects of RE - Learning about Religion and Learning from Religion.
 Key Stage 3 is designed to deliver a balance of all six major world religions with aspects of Christianity explored in each year of study to embrace our school ethos.
 Each year of study includes an equal focus on both learning and responding to religion.
-Key Stage 4 draws its design and content from the AQA Religious Studies syllabus and focuses on a more in depth study of Christianity and Islam.
+Key Stage 4 draws its design and content from the AQA GCSE Religious Studies syllabus and focuses on a more in depth study of Christianity and Islam.
 Also, a Non-textual Studies module allows students to ask deep and often searching questions concerning contemporary issues and living life in modern day Britain.